joomla/Manual/docs/building-extensions/plugins/implementing-subscriber-registration-checker.md

 ================================

 Subscriber Registration Checker `Joomla\CMS\Event\SubscriberRegistrationCheckerInterface` interface allows the Plugin to be checked before listener registration.
-This allows the plugin to be registered only when special conditions are meet, eg: only for specific application.
+This allows the plugin to be registered only when special conditions are met, e.g., only for specific applications.

 ### Example: